William Bartram (North Carolina politician): Biography

 William Bartram was born on June 14, 1711, in Darby in the Province of Pennsylvania to William Bartram and his second wife Elizabeth (née Smith).
-After his father was killed during the Tuscarora War, he was taken captive by the Tuscarora with his family but eventually ransomed by relatives from Philadelphia.
+After his father was killed during the Tuscarora War, he was taken captive by the Tuscarora with his family and was later ransomed by relatives from Philadelphia.
 He lived in Pennsylvania for many years.

 By 1732 and after Native Americans were removed from the area, he returned to North Carolina to see to his father's estate and settled on the Cape Fear River in the Bladen district shortly before it was made a county.
 One account says he returned to North Carolina in 1726.
 He received several grants for land from the Crown.

 He purchased land that was owned by John Baptista Ashe, the father of governor Samuel Ashe, who had patented a tract of six hundred and forty acres on the Northwest branch of the Cape Fear River and designated it as Ashwood on November 27, 1730.
 On this land Bartram had a plantation known as Ashwood.
 Ashwood was located on the south bluff on the Cape Fear River near Westbrook, in Bladen County.
 Bartram represented Bladen County in the North Carolina House of Burgesses from 1739 to 1740, and from 1746 to 1768.
 In 1739 he introduced a bill to establish Wilmington, named after one of his patrons, Spencer Compton, Earl of Wilmington.

 In addition to being a colonel of the militia and a scientist, he was also a justice of the peace of Bladen County and was on the local freeholders court which heard cases involving enslaved individuals.

+He married Elizabeth (née Lock) Smith, a daughter of Thomas Lock, whose will was proved by Gabriel Johnston at his Brompton plantation in 1739, and Sarah Thomas.
+His wife had been a widow of a man with the surname Smith.
+Bartram had a stepdaughter, Susanna Smith, whose husband named Anthony Gully is mentioned in a letter written by William in 1760 to his half-brother John.
+Bartram had three children with Elizabeth (née Lock) Smith, namely William, Mary, and Sarah.